Alcampopiano/OpenQuestion/paper/paper.md

 researcher-friendly features that are often not available in commonly used commercial survey platforms:

-- Markdown widgets can be used to quickly write rich text areas (as well as to embedding images, GIFs, links, etc.)
+- Markdown widgets can be used to quickly write rich text areas (as well as to embed images, GIFs, links, etc.)
 - Query strings parameters can be added to URLs.
 This allows data that the end-user _did not_ indicate on the web form to be merged with a submission.
 This meta data can then be used for downstream data processing and/or analysis